Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 ![Profiling_kernels_memCopies](https://user-images.githubusercontent.com/52040752/133961092-16dbeec9-134e-4a28-9991-ea9888b4e5f5.png)
 Figure: (b) Profiling HemeLB using NVIDIA Nsight Systems on a laptop.
 Focus of analysis is 1 time-step of the LB algorithm.
 Kernels and memory copies overlap during execution on the GPU, as shown in the area marked with the red box.

-On a laptop Nsight Systems can be invoked during the CUDA code execution by issuing the following command line:
+On a laptop **Nsight Systems** can be invoked during the CUDA code execution by issuing the following command line:
 ~~~
 nsys profile --trace=cuda,mpi,nvtx --stats=true mpirun -np $nCPUs  $PATH_EXE/$EXEC_FILE -in $INPUT_FILE -out results
 ~~~

+On HPC systems it may be possible to perform the profiling analysis using **Nsight Systems** and/or **Nsight Compute** (see note below).

 > ## A note on GPU Profiling
 >